ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 {{< tabs id="T3" >}}
 {{% tab name="Micronaut" %}}
-The next step is to create a `Controller`class to expose our components through REST API.
+Create a `Controller`class to expose your components through REST API.
 This class will be noted as `@Controller`.

 This class receives a `MyService` through a primary constructor, so Micronaut can automatically make a dependency injection for you.